codewithelmor/azure-web-app-service/README.md

 ## App Service Features

+### App Service Always On Setting

+In Azure App Service, the **`"Always On"`** feature is a setting that helps ensure that your web app or API is **`always running and responsive`**.
+By default, this feature is turned off for cost-saving reasons, especially in scenarios where applications don't need to be constantly active.
+However, for certain types of applications or scenarios, you might want to enable the "Always On" setting.

+Here's what you need to know about the "Always On" feature in Azure App Service:

+1. **`Purpose`**: The primary purpose of the "Always On" feature is to keep the application warm and responsive.
+In a standard web hosting environment, if your application is idle for some time, the platform might decide to unload it from memory to conserve resources.
+When a request comes in, the application might experience a delay as it needs to be loaded back into memory.
+Enabling "Always On" prevents the application from being unloaded, reducing the startup time for the first request.

+2. **`Scenario`**: This feature is particularly useful for applications that rely on background processes, scheduled jobs, or need to be instantly responsive to incoming requests.
+If your application has periodic tasks or relies on background processing, "Always On" helps ensure that these processes continue to run without interruption.

+3. **`Configuration`**: You can enable "Always On" through the Azure Portal or by configuring it in your application's settings.
+In the Azure Portal, navigate to your App Service, go to "Configuration" under the "Settings" section, and set the "Always On" option to "On."

+4. **`Cost Implications`**: Enabling "Always On" may increase the cost of running your app since it keeps the app continuously running, consuming resources even during periods of low or no activity.
+Therefore, consider your application's requirements and usage patterns before deciding to enable this feature.

+5. **`Performance Monitoring`**: While "Always On" helps with responsiveness, it's also essential to monitor your application's performance to ensure that it meets your expectations.
+Azure Application Insights or other monitoring tools can be valuable for tracking application health and performance.

 ### **Azure App Service Deployment Center**

 The **`Azure App Service Deployment Center`** is a feature within Azure App Service that provides a **`centralized place for managing and configuring continuous deployment for your web applications`**.
 It supports various source code repositories and build systems.